Is NordVPN Safe in 2026?

 NordLynx remains the best everyday option for most users.
 It is based on WireGuard and built to avoid storing user-identifying state on servers in the same way a simple WireGuard setup might.

-NordVPN has also added post-quantum protection to NordLynx on supported apps, including Windows, macOS, Linux, Android, iOS, Android TV and tvOS.
+NordVPN has added post-quantum protection to NordLynx on supported apps, including current desktop and mobile apps.
 That does not mean quantum computers are breaking consumer VPNs tomorrow, but it is still a positive sign that NordVPN is moving early rather than late.

-Threat Protection Pro is one of the better reasons NordVPN stands out from basic VPN apps.
-NordVPN says it blocks ads, trackers and malicious URLs, warns about scam pages, and scans downloads for malware.
-On Windows, it also offers a vulnerability scanner that checks installed apps for known weaknesses.
+NordVPN’s former Threat Protection Pro feature is now described in support material as scam, phishing and malware protection.
+It is one of the better reasons NordVPN stands out from basic VPN apps.
+NordVPN says it blocks ads and trackers, blocks malicious URLs, warns about scam or fraud pages, checks installed apps for known vulnerabilities on Windows, and includes file scanning and quarantine where that part of the feature is supported.

 What helps most in real life